-Since its inception in 2001, the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) has impacted the career development of more than 62,000 trainees and faculty from all 50 states, Puerto Rico, Guam, and more recently, internationally.
-Since 2005, attendance at the conference has more than doubled to approximately 5,200 participants per year; of this number, 62% of attendees have been women and 73% have represented historically underrepresented racial and ethnic groups in science.
+Since its inception in 2001, the Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) has impacted the career development of more than 75,000 trainees and faculty from all 50 states, including Puerto Rico, Guam, and, more recently, internationally.
+Since 2005, attendance at the conference has more than doubled to approximately 5,500 participants per year; of this number, 65% of attendees have been women and 67% have represented historically underrepresented racial and ethnic groups in science.

-The ABRCMS donation program supports new initiatives that are not currently covered by National Institutes of Health (NIH) grant funding.
+All proceeds will fund the inception of ABRCMS Innovation Programs, a crucial source of support for novel initiatives that are intended to aid the ABRCMS community beyond the conference and are not currently covered by the National Institutes of Health (NIH) conference grant funding.
 Your support provides opportunities for early-career scientist advancement through innovative initiatives, including but not limited to:

 Leadership Development Academy

 DEI Fellowships and Experiential Learning

 Professional Development Grants for Postdoctoral Scientists and Junior Faculty